Polynomial Equations: Theory and Practice: Systems of equations and algebraic varieties

-Its real part $V_{\mathbb{R}}(f)$ is the surface shown in the right part of Figure \ref{fig:curves}.
+Its real part $V_{\mathbb{R}}(f)$ is the surface shown in Fig.~\ref{fig:curvesb}.
 The variety $V$ is called the \emph{Clebsch surface}.
 It is a \emph{cubic} surface because it is defined by an equation of degree three.
-Note that $f$ is invariant under permutations of the variables, i.e.~$f(x,y,z)=f(y,x,z)=f(z,y,x)=f(x,z,y)=f(z,x,y)=f(y,z,x)$.
-This reflects in symmetries of the surface $V_{\mathbb{R}}(f)$.
+We will revisit this surface in Section \ref{sec:lines}.
+Note that $f$ is invariant under permutations of the variables, i.e., $f(x,y,z)=f(y,x,z)=f(z,y,x)=f(x,z,y)=f(z,x,y)=f(y,z,x)$.
+This reflects in the symmetries of the surface $V_{\mathbb{R}}(f)$.
 Many polynomials from applications have similar symmetry properties.
-Exploiting this in computations is an active area of research, see for instance \cite{hubert:hal-03209117}. \end{example} More pictures of real affine varieties can be found, for instance, in \cite[Chapter 1, \S2]{cox2013ideals}, or in the algebraic surfaces gallery hosted at \url{https://homepage.univie.ac.at/herwig.hauser/bildergalerie/gallery.html}.
+Exploiting this in computations is an active area of research, see for instance \cite{hubert:hal-03209117}. \end{example} More pictures of real affine varieties can be found, for instance, in \cite[Chapter 1, \S2]{cox2013ideals}, or in the algebraic surfaces gallery hosted at